SynixeTactical/Documents/operations/sop.md

 ### Required

 Operators are not allowed to be deployed without meeting these requirements.
-Your element leader may impose additional requirements should the mission dictate additional equipment.
+Your EL may impose additional requirements should the mission dictate additional equipment.

 - Uniform
 - Primary or Secondary weapon